kristian-lange-tw/JATOS_docs/pages/JATOS-on-a-server.md

 Remember, a backup has to be done of **both** the database **and** the study assets root folder.

 ### HTTP server
 JATOS doesn't need an HTTP server (like Nginx or Apache).
 It is its own HTTP server.
 But sometimes it is necessary to have an additional server in front of JATOS (e.g. for HTTPS encryption).
-In [[JATOS with Nginx]] we show a sample configuration for Nginx.
+In [JATOS with Nginx](JATOS-with-Nginx.html) we show a sample configuration for Nginx and in [JATOS with Apache](JATOS-with-Apache.html) for Apache.
 And keep in mind that JATOS uses WebSockets for group studies and your HTTP server should be configured to support them.

 ### Auto-start JATOS on Linux/Unix as a daemon